 Both, kind of.
 Secretary birds prefer to hunt alone but they do exist in pairs.
 When they're not mating or nesting, each half of a pair will go off on their own to hunt and do their own thing.

 They're pretty solitary birds, and they don't flock or gather.
-In fact, there are often several kilometers between two birds.
+In fact, there are often several kilometres between two birds.

 14. How tall is a secretary bird?

 About 4 to 4.5 feet tall.
 The males tend to be a little taller than the females but at their max height, they're about the size of the average 10-year-old.